WoolWarrior/GroceryPicker/README.md

 3. Open index.html and upload the csv file in the sample format.

 To do:
-* Use jQuery in addToCart.js
-* Add support for ASDA
-* Build a Chrome extension
 * Add support for Tesco
 * Add support for Other supermarket
+* Build a Chrome extension
+* Use jQuery in addToCart.js